Panzura: Products

-Panzura CloudFS is a global file system that uses cloud object storage.
+Panzura CloudFS is a hybrid cloud file services platform that uses cloud object storage.
 It overcomes latency to provide users with simultaneous, real-time access to petabyte-size files from any widely distributed location.
 It is used to migrate or re-platform data, workloads and applications to the cloud, and to consolidate data across multiple on-premises servers and the cloud, without having to refresh existing IT systems.
 CloudFS integrates with public and private cloud object storage platforms including Amazon Web Services, Microsoft Azure, IBM Cloud Object Storage, EMC Atmos, Google Cloud Platform, Virtustream, Scality, Cloudian and Wasabi Technologies.

 Panzura Data Services is a multi-cloud management and data analysis overlay to CloudFS.
 It offers a unified view and management of unstructured data, whether it is stored in a cloud, on premises in a data center, or at the edge.
-It also offers search and audit capabilities.
+It also offers search, audit, and audit alerting capabilities.

+Panzura Detect and Rescue is a ransomware detection overlay to Data Services.
+It detects and interdicts ransomware attacks within CloudFS.

-Panzura Mobile adds enterprise file sync and share capabilities to CloudFS, using the same authoritative data source.
+Panzura Edge adds remote and mobile user access and enterprise file sync and share capabilities to CloudFS, using the same authoritative data source.

+Panzura Symphony is a data services platform that provides data visibility, metadata awareness, and data motion.
+It unifies unstructured data across cloud and on-premises storage and uses metadata to extract intelligence, enable tagging, and automate data movement based on policies.